Alfred Rode

 Alfred Rode (born Alfred Spedaliere; 4 June 1905 – 22 July 1979) was an Italian-born French composer, musician, actor and film director.
 He was born in Torre del Greco.
 In 1936 Rode appeared in the British film Gypsy Melody alongside Lupe Vélez, which was a remake of his own 1935 film Juanita.
-Rode was married to the French actress Claudine Dupuis from 1951.
+Rode was married to the French actress Claudine Dupuis in 1951.